jeremyandrews/Argus-app/memory-bank/activeContext.md

 8. ✅ Develop NewsViewModel using ArticleOperations
 9. ✅ Develop NewsDetailViewModel using ArticleOperations
 10. ✅ Refactor NewsView to use NewsViewModel
+11. ✅ Create ArticleModelAdapter to connect SwiftData Test and main app containers
-11. Refactor NewsDetailView to use NewsDetailViewModel
+12. ✅ Refactor NewsDetailView to use NewsDetailViewModel
+13. Implement Modern Background Tasks